deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

   - (Implementation detail: every scanner already has its own internal unique identifiers.
 We can just add our own prefix to them)

 - The product supports suppressions / tolerations.
-  - User can specifically suppress an issue or basically asked it to be not reported.
+  - User can specifically suppress an issue or basically ask it to be not reported.
   - This can be done via the UI or can be done via a configuration file.

 ### V2